 When you drop into kindness for yourself and for the other person, a path go in the same direction can open up.

 Sally saw that when she opened to the possibility that their life together could be happier and easier, she was less critical and less stressed.
-She saw that she had been holding so tightly only an awful future with Brett that that’s all she could see–until she allowed something different.
+She saw that she had been holding onto an awful future with Brett so tightly that that’s all she could see–until she allowed a different vision.

 A more loving space is created when you drop your expectations that a certain thing has to happen or things will always be the way you think they are.

-And within that loving space, you can find a way to move together toward lives filled with more peace and love that you thought possible.
+And within that loving space, you can find a way to move together toward lives filled with more peace and love than you thought possible.